top of page

 All Day Activities

 Cooking Crazy, Eating Wild with John Reilly.
-John will make tomato sauce from Midnight Roma tomatoes from the Habitat For All Garden.
-Stop by and taste an assortment of flavors, pestos, and sauces to for pasta or or bread dipping.
-With a little creativity, you can add a little wild to standard tpasta sauce recipes.
+John will demonstrate how to create flavorful foods from your garden and landscape.
+Come and taste homemade pasta sauce as well as pickles and relishes from his garden.
+With a little creativity, you can add a little wild to your standard recipes.

 Beekeeping with Maggie Corlette.
 Maggie is a professional beekeeper and is here to help you learn the art and science of beekeeping.
 She will also have bee products from the bees maintained with 4th grade Meroby Elementary students.

-Hand-Churned Apple Cider Demo with Will Chapman.
+Hand-Churned Apple Cider Demo.
 Take a turn at churninging apples and enjoying this fall favorite.

 Habitat For All Garden is open.
 Get your garden questions answered, see some season extension options, and taste some carrot varieties and maybe late-season tomatoes.